 However, despite what the name suggests, this industry is not restricted to commercial banks.
 It also includes other services such as credit unions, asset management companies, insurance firms and the like.

 - Commercial – This is the most common type of financial institution.
-Personal bank accounts, mortgages, safe-deposit boxes, and credit cards are some of the most common services these banking shares offer.
+Commercial banking offers personal bank accounts, mortgages, safe-deposit boxes, and credit cards are some of the most common services these banking shares offer.
 Here in the UK, the largest commercial bank is Lloyds.
 And across the pond in America, Wells Fargo and JPMorgan Chase lead the charge.

 - Retail – These companies are similar to Commercial Banks.
 However, the key difference is that they deal directly with retailers that render financial services to their clients.
 This is where groups like Bank of America and Citibank reside.

 - Investment – These banks play advisory roles in complex financial transactions.
 They are middlemen/ intermediaries who advise individuals, businesses and governments when they want to undertake such transactions.
 Consumers can’t deposit any money with these firms.
 But suppose a company is in the market for an IPO, acquisitions, mergers, wealth management, or general market research.
 In that case, these are the companies to turn to.
 Some of the largest banking shares in this area would be Morgan Stanley and Deutsche Bank.

 - Insurance Providers – This category contains any business that offers compensation to policyholders in the event of something going wrong.
 Policyholders typically pay a recurring monthly or annual premium in exchange for financial protection should the worst comes to pass.
 There are countless types of policies available depending on which insurance provider someone goes to.
 But the most common include home, travel, car, health, and life insurance.
 Examples of insurance companies are Aviva plc and All States Insurance Group.